xnvyl2/C-Language/README.md

 # C-Language
-This repo will contains all the concepts related to C-Language
+This repo contains all the concepts related to C-Language